The test function conjecture for parahoric local models

 The image $B_0$ of the composition $\calG_{\bba,k}\to \calG_{\bbf_0,k}\to G_0$ is a Borel subgroup in $G_0$.
 The cocharacter \eqref{gctgeoflag:eq2} factors by definition through $B_0\subset G_0$, and the image of $\calM_{\bba,k}$ in $B_0$ is its centralizer which is $M_0\cap B_0$.
 Thus, the map $(\ast)$ in \eqref{gctgeoflag:eq1} becomes on the fiber above the base point

 This map is easily seen to be an open immersion by using the big open cell in the split connected reductive group $G_0$.
 This implies part i) for $\iota^0$ in the case of an alcove.
 For $\iota^\pm$ we use Lemma \ref{0-fs} iii) to deduce, analogously to the case of $\iota^0$, that $\iota^\pm$ is an open immersion on reduced loci.
 Note that we already know that $\iota^\pm$ is a quasi-compact immersion (cf. Lemma \ref{repmap} ii)).
-Hence, to deduce that $\iota^\pm$ is a closed immersion it remains to show that the fibers of the map $\Fl_{\calP^\pm_\bba}\to \Fl_{\calM_\bba}$ have enough $k$-points.
-Using the result for $\iota^0$ the point counting in Lemma \ref{gctflagpoints} below shows that $\iota^\pm$ maps $\Fl_{\calP_\bba^\pm}$ bijectively onto a union of connected components of $(\Fl_\bba)^\pm$.
+Hence, to deduce that $\iota^\pm$ is a closed immersion it remains to show that $\iota^\pm$ maps $\Fl_{\calP_\bba^\pm}$ bijectively onto a union of connected components of $(\Fl_\bba)^\pm$.
+Using the result for $\iota^0$, this is shown in Lemma \ref{gctflagpoints} below.
 This implies i) for $\iota^\pm$.
 If $G=G_0\otimes_kF$, then by step (1) we do not need to pass to the reduced loci in \eqref{gctgeoflag:eq1} which implies ii) and finishes the proof of step (2). \\ \emph{Step (3).} Next let $\bbf$ be a general facet, and choose an alcove $\bba$ containing $\bbf$ in its closure.
 As in the previous case, we obtain now a commutative diagram of $k$-ind-schemes

 where the dashed arrow is smooth on reduced loci (as the composition of an open immersion with a smooth morphism, cf.\,Lemma \ref{0-fs}).
 The map $\Fl_{\calM_\bba}\to \Fl_{\calM_{\bbf}}$ is smooth surjective, and hence the closed immersion $\Fl_{\calM_{\bbf}}\to (\Fl_{\bbf})^{0}$ is smooth on reduced loci by \cite[Tag 02K5]{StaPro}.
 In particular, it is an open immersion as well.
 This finishes i) for $\iota^0$ and the argument for $\iota^\pm$ is analogous.
 Again for ii), we do not need to pass to reduced loci by virtue of step (2).
 This finishes step (3) and the proposition follows. \end{proof}